 Thank you.
 From filling in numerous personality assessments I’m always told I have a strong commercial driver but also a natural way with people. consultancy allowed me to work in strong commercial environments (finance, IT, manufacturing, defence, retail) and also specialise in leadership and organisational change.
 This allows me to explore the most effective ways of delivering a commercial strategy while bringing people along on the journey.
 I suppose it comes from first understanding yourself, then finding opportunities which really make you want to get out of bed in the morning.

-Collingwood operate at a leadership level in terms of our Search services but what other synergies are there between the services we currently offer and the consultancy services you provide?
+Collingwood operates at a leadership level in terms of our executive search services but what other synergies are there between the services we currently offer and the consultancy services you provide?